 Since the end credits started rolling at the end of High School Musical 3, fans have been clamoring for a fourth installment.
 Unfortunately, the closest thing to a sequel Disney has produced is the self-aware spin-off series on Disney+ High School Musical: The Musical: The Series.

-Set at the same high school where the original film was made, the series follows a group of teenager as they deal with the pressures of participating in the school’s drama club in addition to their personal friendships, families, and dreams.
+Set at the same high school where the original film was made, the series follows a group of teenagers as they deal with the pressures of participating in the school’s drama club in addition to their personal friendships, families, and dreams.

 While the third season is currently underway, details for the recently confirmed fourth season were announced today at D23.
 And it sounds like it may just be the series’ most ambitious and most self-aware effort yet.